Frequently Asked Questions

 How are Service Year Option and Maryland Corps similar?

 Participants in both programs are paid at least $15.00 per hour/$600 weekly plus benefits.
-Members are also eligible for a $6,000 program completion award payable as cash or through a Maryland 529 account after at least nine (9) months of service.
+Members are also eligible for a $6,000 program completion award payable as a taxable cash award after successful completion of the program.

 What is the time commitment for Members?

 Maryland Corps/Service Year Option are full-time (40 hours/week) commitments over a period of at least nine (9) months.
-In addition to at least 30 hours/week of work hours with their Host Site Partners, members must complete and be compensated for in-person and virtual professional development activities as required by DSCI and their Host Site Partners.
+Inclusive of hours with their Host Site Partners, Members must complete and be compensated for in-person and virtual professional development activities as required by DSCI and their Host Site Partners.

 What roles are available?